Crochet your #TemperatureBlanket with these FREE patterns! 🧶🌡️ Start your creative journey with these fun designs and tips. Check them out here.

 Faded Fantasy Temperature Blanket

-The Faded Fantasy Temperature Blanket by Esther Dijkstra is crocheted on the diagonal using Fingering Weight Yarn [0] (4ply) and a 3 mm hook.
+Esther Dijkstra designed the Faded Fantasy Temperature Blanket.
+It is worked diagonally with fingering weight yarn [0] (4 ply) and a 3 mm crochet hook.
 The finished blanket will measure approximately 37 inches X 37 inches.

 Perfectly Patchy Temperature Baby Blanket